erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 The architecture comprises the following key services:

-- [Mobile application](#mobile-application) - will collect geospatial locations and send messages to the [Receiver service](#receiver-service).
+- [Mobile application](#mobile-application) - will collect geospatial locations and send messages to the [Receiver](#receiver-service) service.
 Each message should also contain the city code, e.g. NYC.
-This will be used by the backend to load the required geospatial into the database, thus allowing the system to be generic, suitable for any city providing the maps.
+This will be used by the backend to load the required geospatial into the database, thus allowing the system to be generic, suitable for any city providing the necessary maps.

 - [Receiver](#receiver-service) service - will receive messages containing geospatial locations and produce them **immediately** into a Kafka topic _people_geo_locations_ (without any handling, to ensure the high throughput required in the [Non-Functional Requirements](#non-functional-requirements)).